Issues

 Development of germline progenitors in larval queen honeybee ovaries

 Summary: Honeybee reproduction is key to ensuring the productivity on hives and the maintenance of pollination capacity.
-Understanding how queen ovaries develop from embryo to adult provides information about ovary stucture, and the nature and formation of the gremlin.
+Understanding how queen ovaries develop from embryo to adult provides information about ovary stucture, and the nature and formation of the germline.

 The role of cilia in the development, survival, and regeneration of hair cells